TheMiNuS/openwisp-system-management/README.md

 # OpenWisP System Management Library

+This Library enable functions missing in OpenWisP Controller.
+* Tasks execution.
+* Remote reboot order.
+* Packages installation and removal.
+* Firmware upgrade.
+* System backup update.

+To use this library with OpenWisP, include it on your system and call desired fonctions in pre or post reload hooks.

 -----

-## First to use the Firmware and Backup restore functions generate keys
+## To use Firmware and Backup restore functions generate keys for your system
 * usign -G -c "Your KEY Comment Here" -s secure/folder/secret.key -p public/folder/public.key
 * cp public/folder/public.key etc/opkg/keys/\`usign -F -p public/folder/public.key\`
-* Include etc/opkg/keys/*key_fingerprint* in your firmware and use keys to sign firmwares and files transfered with this Library.
+* Include etc/opkg/keys/*key_fingerprint* in your firmware and use keys to sign firmwares and package repository used by Library.

 -----

 ## Library Usage

 ### Execute Tasks Function.
-#### Function's Description.
+#### Function Description.
 Function used to run tasks on the system.
 Tasks are ran only once no matter it's exit code.
 As it's a list you can have tasks associated to your various templates.
 Each task need to have a task file to run and an order number.
 * Task file variable name:        Task_File_[name of the task]